Consumer Advisory Panel

 Members of the Panel are permitted to obtain assistance from colleagues or collaborators.
 However, members and those who assist them are required to maintain the confidentiality of all information provided to the Panel, or prepared by or for the Panel for presentation or delivery to FSRA (with the exception of information made public by FSRA, including any submissions by the Panel or its members as part of a public comment process sponsored by FSRA).

-9. Remuneration and expenses
+8. Remuneration and expenses

-Members of the Panel will receive a per diem remuneration of $250 for attendance at meetings as a Panel member (refer to Schedule A) and will be reimbursed for reasonable travel expenses in accordance with FSRA’s Travel, Meal and Hospitality Directive.
+Members of the Panel will receive a per diem remuneration of $250 for attendance at meetings as a Panel member (refer to Schedule A) and will be reimbursed for reasonable travel expenses in accordance with FSRA’s Travel, Meal and Hospitality Policy.

-The Chair and Vice Chair are eligible (if applicable) for up to one additional per diem for each meeting as preparation for the meeting.
+The Chair and Vice-Chair are eligible (if applicable) for up to one additional per diem for each meeting as preparation for the meeting.

-The Chief Consumer Officer may choose to add or remove any member of the Panel at any time and a Panel member may resign by giving written notice.
+The Chief Consumer Officer may choose to remove any member of the Panel at any time.

 Schedule A: Consumer Advisory Panel’s Remuneration Guide

-Category
+Category Duration Rate

-Consumer Advisory Panel (CAP) Meetings
+Consumer Advisory Panel (CAP) meetings

 More than 3 hours One (1) per diem rate